Building a future for wildlife and wild places

-The Coast (Takutai) represents New Zealand's iconic coastal habitat.
+In Te Wao Nui, The Coast represents New Zealand’s iconic coastal habitat.
 Throughout this habitat, the unique plants of the coast grow amongst the dunes and rocks, while little penguins and New Zealand fur seals explore the waters.
+The human influence is evident through a boatshed that illustrates our strong connection with nature and our need to respect it.

-The High Country (Whenua Waotū) gives visitors the chance to come face-to-face with its most famous resident, the kea.
-The streams throughout this habitat are the ideal home for whio (blue duck), whose sole habitat is New Zealand's fast flowing streams.
+The High Country in Te Wao Nui, gives visitors the chance to come face-to-face with the South Island's most famous resident, the kea.
+The streams throughout this habitat are the ideal home for whio (blue duck), whose sole habitat is New Zealand’s fast flowing streams.